-- The Region

-- The Community

-- The Block

-Regional planning identifies an area's existing and desired patterns of development, conserving some lands and encouraging development in other areas.
+- The Community by Community Types - The Block by Transect Zones - Regional planning identifies an area's existing and desired patterns of development, conserving some lands and encouraging development in other areas.
 Community planning occurs within areas encouraged for development by the local vision plans.
-Regional and community elements are defined in Section C. Planning Criteria, below.

-Each block within the compact urban communities can be quantified by its mix of land uses, finer grained thoroughfare networks and development intensity.
+Regional and community elements are defined in Section C. Planning Criteria, below. - Each block within the compact urban communities can be quantified by its mix of land uses, finer grained thoroughfare networks and development intensity.
 Transect Zones have been clearly defined to quantify the context of each community, block by block.
-To demonstrate the three planning levels; one can ride between regional sectors, bicycle between communities and walk between transect zones.
-Block by block transect zones, within community types provide designers the most direct guidance for thoroughfare design.
+To demonstrate the three planning scales; one can walk between transect zones, bicycle between communities and ride between regional sectors.
+Block by block transect zones, within community types provide designers the most direct guidance for thoroughfare design. - 33 Rural-Urban Transect

-Rural-Urban Transect

-The transect zones (T-Zones) within each community type define the human habitats, ranging from the very rural (T1) to the very urban (T6).
-All T-Zones allow some mix of uses, from home occupations and civic spaces/buildings allowed in otherwise residential T3, to the most intense mixed use in T5 and T6.
+The transect zones (T-Zones) within each community type define the human habitats, ranging from the very rural to the very urban.
+All T-Zones allow some mix of uses, from home occupations and civic spaces/buildings allowed in otherwise residential T-3, to the most intense mixed use in T-5 and T-6.
 The mix of T-Zones in a community offers a greater diversity of building types, thoroughfare types, and civic space types than conventional zoning allows, providing greater walkability.